inspirezuza/my-probsolve-score/README.md

 ## Introduction

 Welcome to **My Problem Solving Score**!
-This is a web application designed to assist students in tracking their scores in 01204214 Kasetsart University problem-solving subjects .
-With regular updates, students can conveniently monitor their progress and performance in these subjects.
+This is a web application designed to assist students in tracking their scores in 01204214 Kasetsart University problem-solving subjects.
+With auto updates, students can conveniently monitor their progress and performance in these subjects.

 ## Grader Problem Solving
 https://solve.secondtrain.org/